josephsnyder/doc-test/Documentation/SetupTestingEnvironment.rst

 .. figure:: http://code.osehra.org/content/named/SHA1/93943892-cmakeGUIFreshLinuxConfigure.png
    :align: center

-   Figure - The CMake-GUI on Linux/GTM after configuration.
+   :alt: The CMake-GUI on Linux/GTM after configuration.

 If you plan to use these options, there are more variables that need to be set: